Antoing cement kiln: Future plans

 To further reduce environmental impact in the future, Heidelberg Materials says they are working on the Anthemis project (Antoing Heidelberg Emissions Integrated Solutions), which is a CO_{2} capturing project and should be in place by 2029.
 For Antoing, they want to aim for a 97% reduction of emissions, which amounts to 800000 ton CO_{2} per year.
 This will require an investment of 450 million euros.
 The process would work according to 3 main steps: first, the emissions are cooled down to 50 °C, then CO_{2} is unbound from the total emissions and finally this unbound CO_{2} is compressed and prepared for transport.
-This captured CO_{2} would then be transported to harbors where it will be taken by ship to Øygarden.
+This captured CO_{2} would then be transported to harbors where it will be taken by ship to Øygarden Municipality.
 Once it arrives, the CO_{2} would be further compressed and pumped into pipelines that take it 110 km offshore where it can be stored under the seabed under a depth of 2.6 km.
 Concrete made with this CO_{2} captured cement will then be given an evoZero logo.